AgoraIO-Community/BeautyAPI/iOS/BeautyAPi/CosmosBeauty/README.md

 ## License

-The sample projects are under the MIT license.BeautyAPi/SenseBeaufy/README.md
+The sample projects are under the MIT license.